Organic Chemistry

 The different fractions have different uses.

-- Gasoline: fuel in cars
+- Gasoline: fuel used in cars

-- Naphtha: feedstock for manufacturing chemicals
+- Naphtha: a chemical feedstock

-- Diesel: fuel in diesel engines
+- Diesel oil: fuel used in diesel engines

-- Bitumen: road surfaces
+- Bitumen: making roads

 Fractions of petroleum are separated according to their boiling points.